Goals of our Exchanges

-Schools involved in our exchanges have included: Brighton College, Gordon’s School, Greycourt School, Greycourt Hospital School, Godolphin School, Guildford High School, Halliford School, Harrow School, the Japanese School, Kingston Grammar School, Latymer School, Pimlico Academy, St Benedict’s School, St Catherine’s School, St Marylebone School, Tiffin Boys' School, the Ursuline School and the Waldegrave School.
+Schools involved in our exchanges have included: Brighton College, Gordon’s School, Grey Court School, Greycoat Hospital School, Godolphin and Latymer School, Westminster School, Guildford High School, Halliford School, Harrow School, the Japanese School, Kingston Grammar School, Pimlico Academy, St Benedict’s School, St Catherine’s School, St Marylebone School, Tiffin Boys' School, the Ursuline School, Emmanuel School and the Waldegrave School.

 Types of Exchanges

 School Exchange Visits: pupils and teachers from our partner schools visit the Deutsche Schule London, attending classes and engaging in special projects with our students, and then their DSL partners are invited to do the same at their school.
 (The result of one such exchange project with Tiffin Boys’ School in Kingston was a film on national stereotypes, “The Queen und ich”.)

 Family Exchange Visits: Pupils in Years 6 through 8 meet exchange partners at their school on a Friday afternoon and then spend Friday evening and Saturday with their partner’s family.
 Then a month later the partners reciprocate at their school and homes.
 This enables pupils who are studying German at local schools to be immersed in the language for a weekend and similarly enables our pupils to be immersed in English and British family life.
 Schools who have participated in this exchange are Tiffin Boys’ School, St Catherine’s School and The Waldegrave School for Girls.

 Russell School Programme: Students from our Years 10 go to the neighbouring Russell School on Friday afternoons throughout the year to teach German language and culture to small groups of pupils in Year 5.